-Since 2016, with intensified trafficking from the French Antilles and Guiana (see section T3 of the 2018 Market&Crime workbook), cocaine is widely available and increasingly sought after at all levels of society: those who are more socially integrated, festive scene and even among the most vulnerable.
+Since 2016, with intensified trafficking from the French Antilles and Guiana (see section T3 of the 2018 Market & Crime workbook), cocaine is widely available and increasingly sought after at all levels of society: those who are more socially integrated, festive scene and even among the most vulnerable.
 This substance is the focus of discussions and users are drawing attention to its new "quality".
 Hence, the average potency of substances circulating in mainland France has markedly increased.
 According to the TREND scheme, the year 2017 also saw the price of a gram of cocaine fall after eight years of it increasing (Gérome et al. 2018).
+The price per gram continued to fall in 2018 and 2019 to around 70 euros.
+In 2020, it is common to see prices per gram at 60 or even 50 euros.

 These elements help improve the image and give a new impetus to this substance.
-Given cocaine is widely available (and dealers' efforts to adapt to demand by splitting doses if necessary), there are increased opportunities to use for people who up until this point had been occasional users.
+Given cocaine is widely available (and dealers' efforts to adapt to demand by splitting doses if necessary, offering discounts for larger purchases, etc.), there are increased opportunities to use for people who up until this point had been occasional users.
 In other words, since 2016 supply pressure is resulting in an increase in cocaine use by people who are already users and over the age of 30.
-Substance use among the most vulnerable users is also shifting towards cocaine, with them sometimes repeatedly injecting, especially among users who used to be almost exclusively opioid users.
-At the same time, emergency medical care signals are showing a rise in treatment requests (see section T3 of the 2018 Treatment workbook) and emergency admissions related to cocaine use.
+Substance use among the most vulnerable users is also shifting towards cocaine, with them sometimes repeatedly injecting, especially among injecting users who used to be almost exclusively opioid users.
+The upward trend in cocaine-related treatment since the mid-2010s came to a halt in 2020 (see T2 of the 2021 'Treatment' workbook).

-Increasingly in 2018 and 2019, this spread of cocaine not only results in the increased use of cocaine in its hydrochloride, acid (powder) form, but also in its basic form (crack, rock) obtained after the addition of ammonia or bicarbonate (freebasing).
+Since 2018, this spread of cocaine not only results in the increased use of cocaine in its hydrochloride, acid (powder) form, but also in its basic form (crack cocaine, rock) obtained after the addition of ammonia or bicarbonate (freebasing).
 This practice appears in a variety of demographics: both socially very vulnerable users and psychotropic drug users who are better integrated socially but not professionally, often familiar with the alternative techno party scene, but also cocaine users with stable and comfortable social and professional situations.
 These practices are spreading to rural areas in certain regions (Lille, Lyon, Marseille) where they were not or were hardly visible until now (Gérome et al. 2019).

-The increase in crack use is also reflected in the rising demand for consumer equipment (basic kits) and care in large cities.
-Signs of crack use in Paris and Lille among migrant populations who have recently arrived in metropolitan France, who are also homeless and in a very precarious situation, were reported in 2019.
-However, according to harm reduction workers, these cases are still few and far between and are linked, particularly in Paris, to the proximity between crack users and certain migrant populations forced to fight for their survival on the street, in extremely precarious conditions.
+The increase in crack cocaine use is also reflected in the rising demand for consumer equipment (basic kits) and care in large cities.
+Signs of crack cocaine use in Paris and Lille among migrant populations who have recently arrived in metropolitan France, who are also homeless and in a very precarious situation, were reported in 2019.
+However, according to harm reduction workers, these cases are still few and far between and are linked, particularly in Paris, to the proximity between crack cocaine users and certain migrant populations forced to fight for their survival on the street, in extremely precarious conditions.